-24 Headless CMS That Should Be On Your Radar in 2019
+34 Headless CMS That Should Be On Your Radar

 For developers, they have access to a module creator, built-in JavaScript libraries and a .NET API.

 Availability: A free trial is available.
-Premium and enterprise plans also available.
+Premium and enterprise plans are also available.

 France-based Strapi is an open source headless CMS built on Node.js.
 It enables you to build and manage multiple APIs.